vaadin/observability-kit/README.md

 # Vaadin Observability Kit

-Production telemetry for [Vaadin Flow](https://vaadin.com) applications, built on [Micrometer](https://micrometer.io).
+Production telemetry for [Vaadin Flow](https://vaadin.com) applications, using [Micrometer](https://micrometer.io).
 The kit instruments the Vaadin runtime — sessions, UIs, navigation, requests, errors and real browser-side timing — and records everything into your application's `MeterRegistry`, so it shows up in